deadlyvipers/dojo_rules/introduction.md

-my favourite path is JS
+my favourite path is JavaScript